-The following table shows the fair value of the totals of investments held in portfolio companies at December 31, 2019 that represent greater than 5% of our net assets:
+The following table shows the fair value of the totals of investments held in portfolio companies at December 31, 2020 that represent greater than 5% of our net assets:

-December 31, 2019
+December 31, 2020

-(in thousands) Fair Fair Value
+(in thousands) Fair Value Percentage of Net Assets

-BridgeBio Pharma LLC \$ 83,635 7.4 %
+BridgeBio Pharma LLC \$ 93,206 7.2 %

-Oak Street Health 81,270 7.2 %

-Paratek Pharmaceuticals, Inc. 72,753 6.4 %

-EverFi, Inc. 72,277 6.4 %
+EverFi, Inc. 84,987 6.6 %

-Tricida, Inc. 63,861 5.6 %
+Tricida, Inc. 79,945 6.2 %

-Businessolver.com, Inc. 60,310 5.3 %

-- BridgeBio Pharma LLC is a clinical-stage biopharmaceutical company that discovers and develops drugs for patients with genetic diseases. - Oak Street Health is a health care company that operates primary care clinics and healthcare centers and provides healthcare facilities for medicare eligible beneficiaries. - Paratek Pharmaceuticals, Inc. is a biopharmaceutical company focused on the development and commercialization of innovative therapies based upon its expertise in novel tetracycline chemistry. - EverFi, Inc. is a technology company that offers a web-based media platform to teach and certify students in the core concepts of financial literacy, from student loan defaults and sub-prime mortgages to credit card debt and rising bankruptcy rates. - Tricida, Inc. is a biopharmaceutical company that focuses on the discovery and clinical development of novel therapeutics to address renal, metabolic, and cardiovascular diseases. - Businessolver.com, Inc. is a technology company that provides a cloud-based SaaS platform for employee benefit administration designed to manage and monitor enrollment and payroll dashboards with real-time data.
+- BridgeBio Pharma LLC is a clinical-stage biopharmaceutical company that discovers and develops drugs for patients with genetic diseases. - EverFi, Inc. is a technology company that offers a web-based media platform to teach and certify students in the core concepts of financial literacy, from student loan defaults and sub-prime mortgages to credit card debt and rising bankruptcy rates. - Tricida, Inc. is a biopharmaceutical company that focuses on the discovery and clinical development of novel therapeutics to address renal, metabolic, and cardiovascular diseases.